axentix/neumorphic/README.md

   </a>
 </p>

-Neu-Axentix is the first front end framework based on neumorphism using CSS and JS.
+Neu-Axentix is the framework you need to easily use neumorphism shadows.
 Start creating your website using neumorphic design.

 ## Quickstart